1. Home

 Harry Potter and the Cursed Child

-Harry Potter and the Cursed Child often has performances at 7pm on Sundays.
+Harry Potter and the Cursed Child sometimes has performances at 7pm on Sundays.
 Set years after the events of the book series, the stage play follows Harry and Draco’s sons as they begin their own adventures at Hogwarts.
 Filled with stage magic you have to see to believe, this is a crowd-pleaser for the whole family!
 And if you’re lucky enough to see the show between November 2025 and May 2026, Tom Felton is stepping in as Draco after famously portraying the role in the film series.

 Moulin-Rouge-Broadway